Rafael Devers Player Props: Red Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 24th in MLB with a collective 8.2 strikeouts per nine innings.
+- The Rangers pitching staff ranks 24th in the league with a collective 8.2 strikeouts per nine innings.

-- The Rangers have the eighth-ranked team ERA among all MLB pitching staffs (3.90).
+- The Rangers have a 3.89 team ERA that ranks eighth among all MLB pitching staffs.

-- Rangers pitchers combine to allow the eighth-fewest home runs in baseball (90 total, one per game).
+- Rangers pitchers combine to surrender 90 home runs (one per game), the seventh-fewest in baseball.

-- Gray makes the start for the Rangers, his 16th of the season.
-He is 6-4 with a 3.21 ERA and 73 strikeouts in 87 2/3 innings pitched.

-- In his last outing on Saturday against the Houston Astros, the right-hander threw six innings, allowing five earned runs while surrendering seven hits.
+- His last appearance was on Saturday against the Houston Astros, when the right-hander threw seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.